-Advanced licensure (master's degree options), Ball State University: Corps members who are already traditionally trained may pursue an advanced degree.
+Advanced licensure (master's degree options): Corps members who are already traditionally trained may pursue an advanced degree.
 Please contact Ryan Calvin, Manager of Talent, to learn more.

 Teach For America Training

-Members begin transitioning to the Indy corps through induction, a one-week introduction in late spring with programming that covers Teach For America's core tenets, values, and theory of change; initiates diversity, equity, and inclusion (DEI) training; informs on the Indy historical and education landscape; provides opportunities to connect with current corps members and alumni in various career sectors; and prepares corps members for institute.
+Members begin transitioning to the 2020 Indy corps through induction (May 26-29), a one-week introduction with programming that covers Teach For America's core tenets, values, and theory of change; initiates diversity, equity, and inclusion (DEI) training; informs on the Indy historical and education landscape; provides opportunities to connect with current corps members and alumni in various career sectors; and prepares corps members for institute.

-Institute takes place in Houston for five weeks of training in early/mid-summer.
+Institute takes place in Atlanta for five weeks of training in early/mid-summer, June 1-July 2.
 During it, you'll gain integral development through co-teaching, collective learning, and self-reflective practices.
 Indy corps members join more than eight other TFA regions in this experience.

-When they return to Indy after institute, corps members will participate in Summer One (July 13-17) a one-week introduction to Relay combined with TFA orientation that provides the opportunity for them to unpack their institute experience and prepare to apply their learning to their Indy experience.
+When they return to Indy after institute, corps members will participate in Summer One (July 13-17) a one-week introduction to Relay combined with TFA orientation that provides the opportunity for them to learn more about Relay, unpack their institute experience, and prepare to apply their learning to their Indy experience.
 During this time, they'll also continue DEI training and be informed about expectations and logistics, as well as find out about their coach and coaching cohort for the year.

-Teacher impact coaches (first-year) and leadership development coaches (second-year) at Teach For America Indy provide ongoing 1:1 and small group mentorship and coaching throughout corps members' two-year commitments.
+Corps member development coaches at TFA Indy provide ongoing 1:1 and small group mentorship and coaching throughout corps members' two-year commitments.

-In addition to Teach For America support, corps members will also receive professional development from their schools; teacher training through Relay Graduate School of Education or Marian University (if not traditionally trained) culminating in a master's degree or graduate certificate; diversity, equity, inclusion training, and vision-setting through all-corps professional development days; ongoing differentiated programming within cohorts; and optional alumni mentorship.
+In addition to TFA support, corps members will also receive professional development from their schools; teacher training through Relay Graduate School of Education (if not traditionally trained) culminating in a master's degree; diversity, equity, inclusion training, and vision-setting through all-corps professional development days; ongoing differentiated programming within cohorts; and optional alumni mentorship.
 We strive to provide an abundance of support and development for corps members to provide an excellent education for their students and to develop as systems change leaders.